ortovy/AdvProg-milestone2/README.md

 --chacheManager
 in order to not spend extra time on solving a solution we created a cahce manager that saves every solution of a problem in a hashmap so if we have a problem we already solved we can now return the solution in o(1) time.

+----our empirical experiment----
+in this project we use a parallel client server in order to conduct an experiment. our goal is to find the most efficient accurate path finding algorithm. we try each algorithm over 10 matrix's to find what searching algorithm is the best. the results of the experemint are added in a seperate pdf file.